 Opportunities to apply for small grants are advertised throughout the year.
-Join YPL-hyperlink to registration- to get updates on upcoming YPL small grants opportunities.
+Join the Young Pacific Leaders Network today to get updates on upcoming YPL small grants opportunities.

 Read the announcement here.

 Where funding is available and logistics are possible, YPL offers exchange programs to the United States.
-This offers the opportunity to participate in intensive professional programs at workplaces across the United States.
+This offers the opportunity to participate in intensive professional programs and fellowships at workplaces across the United States.

 Upon completion, alumni will be supported in implementing their leadership vision and plans through grant competitions, a network of contacts working on similar issues, online resources, and ongoing engagement with the U.S. Embassy in their country.
 Participants will become a part of the International Exchange Alumni community, which offers an online forum, allowing them to remain in close contact and share the ways they are making a difference in their countries and their region.

 Opportunities to apply for U.S. exchanges are advertised throughout the year.
 Participants are selected by the U.S. Embassy in the participant’s home country.
-Join YPL-hyperlink to registration- to get updates on upcoming YPL exchanges.
+Join the Young Pacific Leaders Network today to get updates on upcoming YPL exchanges.

 YPL Project “LEADS” stands for Lead + Engage + Advocate + Drive Change + Serve.
 Project LEADS is an annual community service initiative that celebrates the power of YPL to positively transform their communities across the Pacific through ingenuity and developing solutions to local, national and regional challenges.

-This year in 2021 we are asking you to participate and celebrate YPL through community service throughout the month of June.
+This year in 2021 YPL undertook community service projects throughout the month of June.